 AD: Congratulations on your Emmy nomination for Mrs. America.
 It’s such a sprawling cast with so many different women in it.
 What can you tell me about creating such a huge amount of costumes for such a wide political spectrum?

 BD: It was amazing for two reasons.
 We had all these iconic, real people to recreate.
 I have a lot of respect for them and to think about the movement and think about the people who fought for us…to realize that we are still not there with equal rights and diversity.
 On the other side, I had so many incredible actresses to work with.
 All the actors embraced it so much and they cared that they had to play these women.
 I was so thrilled to develop these characters in the fittings with them.
 A lot of times, it was very fun but we had a lot of discussions about what the show was about.

-Mulan is available to rent with Premier Access on Disney+.
+Mulan is now streaming on Disney+.